Trondheim Airport Station: Service

 SJ Norge operates both commuter and express trains to Trondheim Airport.
 In each direction, there are three daily express trains, one to Mo i Rana and two to Bodø.
-One of the Bodø-trains is a night train.
-Travel time to Mo i Rana is 6 hours and travel time to Bodø is 9 hours and 5 minutes.
-The Mo i Rana-service is operated with Class 93 trains, while the Bodø-services are operated with Di 4-hauled trains.
+One of the Bodø trains is a night train.
+Travel time to Mo i Rana is 6 hours and to Bodø 9 hours and 5 minutes.
+The Mo i Rana service is operated with Class 93 trains, while the Bodø services are operated with Di 4-hauled trains.

 The Trøndelag Commuter Rail offers hourly services in each direction: northbound to Steinkjer and southbound to Trondheim and Lerkendal.
 During peak hours, the frequency is doubled.
 Travel time to Trondheim is 38 minutes and to Lerkendal 51 minutes.
-Northwards, travel time to Levanger is 48 minutes, to Verdal 1 hour and 2 minutes, and to Steinkjer 1 hour and 26 minutes.
-The commuter rail is operated with Class 92 trains.
+Northwards, travel time to Levanger is 48 minutes, to Verdalsøra 1 hour and 2 minutes, and to Steinkjer 1 hour and 26 minutes.
+The commuter rail was operated with Class 92 trains.
+Starting 2021, Class 76 electric-diesel bi-mode multiple units have replaced Class 92 in service, allowing for full electric power pending the completion of Meråker Line Electrification project.
 From the airport, there is connection with local buses operated by Nettbuss.
 Klæburuten operates an airport coach to and from the city center of Trondheim every ten minutes from 4 in the morning until 9 in the evening.
 NOR-WAY Bussekspress and TrønderBilene operate a coach service to Steinkjer and onwards to Namsos.